 Many of us probably grew up witnessing classmates being sent to detention, and some of us might even have feared being sent ourselves.
 Although our fear of detention was mostly due to the fear of getting in trouble with our parents, we were also aware that detention was a few steps away from being expelled from school.
 For some students today, school discipline creates another level of fear.
-Under a zero-tolerance policy, any disruption in class can lead to an automatic expulsion.
+Under a zero-tolerance policy, any disruption in class can lead to automatic expulsion.

-ensure school safety, but there is no evidence that zero-tolerance policies actually improve school safety.
-There is, however, evidence that zero-tolerance policies account for high percentage of juvenile arrests for 70% of African American and Latino students.
+It is time to reexamine school disciplinary measures.
+It is understandable that people want to hensure school safety, but there is no evidence that zero-tolerance policies actually improve school safety.
+There is, however, evidence that zero-tolerance policies account for a high percentage of juvenile arrests for 70% of Black and Latinx students.
 Schools should be a safe haven for students, not a place where they are subjected to arrest.
 Students need a supportive school climate that promotes learning, not punishment.
-There needs to be a decrease in suspensions, and discipline needs to refocus on the social emotional and behavioral needs of the students.
+There needs to be a decrease in suspensions, and discipline needs to refocus on the social-emotional and behavioral needs of the students.

 If you are concerned about the prevalence and impact that suspensions have on students, let your local school district committees and policy leaders know that you want to see a decrease in suspension referrals.
 Suspension and expulsion are not the best forms of discipline as it does not support youth development, does not address the root causes, and do not allow students the opportunity to improve behavior.
 Removing students from school is excluding them from the opportunity to engage in prosocial behaviors and lowering their chances of graduating.

 For effective student behavioral change, schools need to develop disciplinary approaches that are evidence-based.
 This video shows how schools are replacing suspensions with holistic approaches.
 Our children’s education depends on our dedication to implementing safe and supportive school measures.